readyready15728/misc/awakemud-notes.md

 of ultrasound".
 * 'help closecombat'.
 * J'valdi is worth exploring further.
+* Molly Horne of The Perk Cup in J'valdi offers work.
 * Gato says to Eilidh in English, "Once you're past what she can teach you wanna swing by the Tir, over where like.
 Lordstrum's is at?
 Pero head the opposite way, to the east side, an' look around careful.".